Ecommerce is expected to grab even more of the retail pie, with a projected growth of nearly $11 trillion between 2021 and 2025.

 - The model number.

-Having the correct structured data type can help your brand show up as rich snippets.
+Having the correct structured data type can help your brand appear in rich snippets.

 All product pages should have product schema and review schema, which can: